Coneja-Chibi/The-HawThorne-Directives/readme.md

 No rating tiers.
 Build your own content profile.

 14 categories, each independently toggleable.
-Each clearance includes a full writing guide — not permission to write the content, but instruction on how to write it with craft.
+Each clearance includes a full writing guide — not permission to write the content, but instruction on how to write it with a rotating set of 13 fewshot examples each showing the model exactly how to write it properly, as well as an in depth explanation as to how, what common pitfalls to avoid, etc. ***Important note here: The model is explicitly told what options you have turned off, and which ones you have turned on.
+It is told to avoid anything you do not have on, so keep that in mind.***

 <details>
 <summary>Content Registry</summary>